felixlopz/hubrise-test-task/content/docs/faqs/en/recover-lost-password-in-hubrise.md

 position: 80
 layout: documentation
 meta:
-  title: Recover Your HubRise Password
+  title: Recover Your Password - HubRise
   description: Step-by-step process to recover your password on HubRise if you are a registred user, but you have lost or forgotten your password.
 ---